kencochrane/docker-guidebook/docker-guidebook.rst

 If you are a big fan of Docker, and want to know how to help out, then look at the list below, and see if any of them are things that you can do.

 - Contribute to Docker, it could be as small as a bug fix, documentation update, or a new feature.
 Look through the `docker issues <https://github.com/dotcloud/docker/issues?state=open>`_, and see if anything tickles your fancy.
-- Tweet about how much you love Docker
+- Tweet about how much you love Docker.
 - Write a blog post about how you use Docker, and how others can do what you have done.
 - Talk at a conference or meetup.
 This is a good way to introduce docker to a new set of potential Docker lovers.
 - Create a product that uses Docker, and let everyone know how Docker made your life easier.
-- Make a video showing how you use Docker, and upload to YouTube/Vimeo.
+- Make a video showing how you use Docker, and upload it to YouTube/Vimeo.
 - Answer questions on
     - Stack Overflow
     - IRC